-Scheduled commercial banks SFBs MFIs Priority sector I ending ' Targeted lending to sectors 40% for priority sector lending of their adjusted net bank credit (ANBC) or equivalent off-balance sheet exposure (whichever is higher) 18% of ANBC to agriculture 7.5% of ANBC to micro- enterprises 12% of ANBC to weaker sections 75% for priority sector lending of their ANBC 18% of ANBC to agriculture 7.5% of ANBC to micro-enterprises 12% of ANBC to weaker sections At least 50% of loan portfolio should constitute loans and advances of up to ₹2.5 million 75% of loans should be qualifying microfinance assets Income generation loans &gt; 50% of total loans Prudential norm IS Capital adequacy framework Minimum Tier 1 capital: 7% Minimum capital adequacy ratio: 9% Minimum Tier 1 capital: 7.5% Minimum capital adequacy ratio: 15% Tier 1 capital &gt; Tier 2 capital Minimum capital adequacy ratio: 15% Margin cap No margin cap No margin cap No margin cap CRR / SLR Maintenance of CRR/SLR mandatory Maintenance of CRR/SLR mandatory No such requirement Leverage ratio • Minimum leverage ratio of 4% Minimum leverage ratio of 4% No such requirement Liquidity coverage ratio/ net stable funding ratio (NSFR) Mandatory requirement to maintain liquidity coverage ratio Minimum liquidity coverage ratio of 100% by Jan 1, 2021 NSFR will be applicable to SFBs on par with scheduled commercial banks as and when finalised No such requirement Funding Deposits Primarily rely on deposits for funding requirements Primarily rely on deposits for funding requirements Deposit ramp-up will take time Cannot accept deposits Bank Ioans / market funding Access to broader array of market borrowings Access to broader array of market borrowings No access to bank loans Diversified funding sources, including bank loans, short- and long-term market borrowings.
-Funding from NABARD, MUDRA loans, etc Products 1 1 1 Products offered • Full spectrum of banking, savings, investment and insurance products Can offer savings and investment products apart from credit products / loans Can act as corporate agent to offer insurance products Cannot act as business correspondent to other banks Can act as a business correspondent to another bank and offer savings, deposits, credit and investment products Can act as a corporate agent to offer insurance products deeper local understanding can be developed to handle nuances of different geographical areas.
+Scheduled commercial banks SFBs MFIs Priority sector I ending 1 Targeted lending to sectors 40% for priority sector lending of their adjusted net bank credit (ANBC) or equivalent off-balance sheet exposure (whichever is higher) 18% of ANBC to agriculture 7.5% of ANBC to micro- enterprises 12% of ANBC to weaker sections 75% for priority sector lending of their ANBC 18% of ANBC to agriculture 7.5% of ANBC to micro-enterprises 12% of ANBC to weaker sections At least 50% of loan portfolio should constitute loans and advances of up to ₹2.5 million 75% of loans should be qualifying microfinance assets Income generation loans 50% of total loans Prudential norm S Capital adequacy framework Minimum Tier 1 capital: 7% Minimum capital adequacy ratio: 9% Minimum Tier 1 capital: 7.5% Minimum capital adequacy ratio: 15% Tier 1 capital > Tier 2 capital Minimum capital adequacy ratio: 15% Margin cap No margin cap No margin cap No margin cap CRR / SLR Maintenance of CRR/SLR mandatory Maintenance of CRR/SLR mandatory No such requirement Leverage ratio • Minimum leverage ratio of 4% Minimum leverage ratio of 4% No such requirement Liquidity coverage ratio/ net stable funding ratio (NSFR) Mandatory requirement to maintain liquidity coverage ratio Minimum liquidity coverage ratio of 100% by Jan 1, 2021 NSFR will be applicable to SFBs on par with scheduled commercial banks as and when finalised No such requirement Funding Bank Ioans / market funding Access to broader array of market borrowings Access to broader array of market borrowings No access to bank loans Diversified funding sources, including bank loans, short- and long-term market borrowings.
+Funding from NABARD, MUDRA loans, etc Products Products offered Full spectrum of banking, savings, investment and insurance products Can offer savings and investment products apart from credit products / loans Can act as corporate agent to offer insurance products Cannot act as business correspondent to other banks Can act as a business correspondent to another bank and offer savings, deposits, credit and investment products Can act as a corporate agent to offer insurance products

+Even though the above regulations related to MFIs seem to be less relaxed than others, they provide an opportunity to MFIs to maintain a singular focus on the customers they cater to and the products that they offer.
+The processes and systems can be built more efficiently and customised to the requirements of the customers, and deeper local understanding can be developed to handle nuances of different geographical areas.
 Other major advantage is the institution can be more flexible and react and adjust to various events faster.
 Also, being under the purview of the RBI provides separate identity to the institutions, and policy measures related to this segment get due focus.

-Even though the above regulations related to MFIs seem to be less relaxed than others, they provide an opportunity to MFIs to maintain a singular focus on the customers they cater to and the products that they offer.
-The processes and systems can be built more efficiently and customised to the requirements of the customers, and